COURSE OVERVIEW

 Campus: Middlesbrough

-This course allows you to work on a variety of different creative projects such as short films, documentaries, single camera drama, film trailers, social media content creation and creative photography.
+This course allows you to work on a variety of different creative projects such as short films, documentaries, TV Studio Broadcasts, live briefs with local businesses and more!

 COURSE DETAILS

-As well as industry skill sets, the course also provides a wide range of opportunities for students who are focussed on conceptual exploration of moving image production where learners are provided with the choice to study a variety of assignments, from advertising, documentary and fine art film making.
-Students will learn and experience how to write, plan, direct, shoot and edit films and work collaboratively with other specialists, as well as promote and present their films to live audiences.
+As well as industry skill sets, the course also provides a wide range of opportunities for students who are focussed on conceptual exploration of moving-image production.
+Learners are provided with the choice to study a variety of assignments, such as advertising, documentary and fine art film making.
+Recently, students Abbie Ridge and Fenton Ray were both shortlisted for US based film Festival ‘Student Impact Awards’ and both have also been officially selected for the ‘Lift Off Global-Network’ Film Festival based in London.

 The Northern School of Art’s Middlesbrough campus has been given another ‘Outstanding’ rating by Ofsted.
 Following an intensive four-day inspection by six inspectors the School’s further education provision has retained the top rating it has held since 2009.